kwebio/kweb-docs/faq.rst

 You can find a running example here: http://demo.kweb.io:7659/

-This is running on a $50/month EC2 instance that may not always be up.
+This demo is running on a $50/month EC2 instance that may not always be up.
 Try visiting the same list URL in two different browser windows and notice how they synchronize in realtime.

 What about templates?
 ---------------------